 IP Address of the reader

-Configure the IP address and port number of the reader to match the IP found during bootup and the port number (12000) selected previously.
+Configure the readers IP address and port number to match the IP found during bootup and the port number (12000) selected previously.

 Test Transaction and Enable SSL